josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 ## Lirc on docker container

-Based on the original [Lirc basic setup flow](http://www.lirc.org/html/configuration-guide.html#basic-setup-flow), the diagram below shows Lirc installed at RPI host, including low level devices, drivers and up to `lircd` socket.
-All this should be installed near hardware level.
+Based on the original [Lirc basic setup flow](http://www.lirc.org/html/configuration-guide.html#basic-setup-flow), the edited diagram below shows Lirc installed at RPI host.
+It includes all low level devices, drivers, `lircd` socket and `lircd.conf` configuration files, they are all installed at RPI host, near hardware level.

 	      ------------